MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

     PROG-P3PL-follow:A1PL.EX bird two CLF.NHAN PL:that
     'We're following those two birds'

 All words can take at least one classifier, though some take multiple.
-All nonhuman animates take different classifiers depending on whether or not they are alive at the point of reference.
+All nonhuman animates usually take the classifier (?), but they take (?) if they are not alive at the point of reference.

     ???????           ???   ???  ???      ???
     PFV:P3PL:eat:A3SG three fish CLF.INAN bird